• Skip to primary navigation

 Ingredient Notes

-• Flour - all purpose, not bread flour and never self rising flour.
+• Flour - All-purpose flour, not bread flour, and never self-rising flour.

-• Yeast - Active dry and instant are the same thing.
+• Yeast - Active dry yeast, rapid-rise yeast, and instant yeast are the same thing.

 Ingredients for french bread.

-• Dissolve the yeast and sugar in the warm water in your mixing bowl.
-I use a 6 quart stand mixer fitted with a dough hook to make this bread, but it can be made by hand as well.
+• Dissolve the yeast and sugar in the warm water in the bowl of your stand mixer.
+I use a 6-quart stand mixer fitted with a dough hook attachment to make this bread, but it can be made by hand as well.

 • Let it sit for about 5 minutes to let the yeast get foamy.